Tenakt/chunk-destroyer/README.md

 /destroy minecraft:deepslate

-You can also target blocks added by other mods:

-/destroy modid:block_name

 Block IDs are supported through Minecraft's block registry, with command suggestions helping you find the block you're looking for.

 🎙️ Voice Control